 Sympathy or a Deep Self-Suggestion

 I am not sure that last statement is going to be enough to make us friends, for here I go ascribing less than robust health to some elements of Christian faith.
-Namely, Christians may be unknowingly harming themselves, both physically and mentally by sympathizing too much with their idol's suffering on the cross, somehow interpreting it as their "eternal debt to him" - resolute to share some of that suffering with their soul's teacher.
+Namely, Christians may be unknowingly harming themselves, both physically and mentally by sympathizing too much with their idol's suffering on the cross, somehow interpreting it as their "eternal debt to him", and resolute to share some of that suffering with their soul's idol.